Sondre071/Read-Menu/README.md

 - Header: A string to render the title of the menu screen.
 - HeaderWidth: The number of columns the menu title will be added to.
   - Defauls to 40.
-- Subheader: An array to render beneath the menu header.
+- Subheaders: An array to render beneath the menu header.
 - MenuTextColor: The foreground color of the selected index, and the title.
   - Defaults to yellow.
 - CleanUpAfter: Clean up the menu and move the cursor back into base position upon returning.